 Whatever your budget, or design demands, the key is letting your team of builder and designer know your budget, or design demands, so we can work with this knowledge to get you the best performing home for your unique set of circumstances.
 House size, simplicity of design, or alternative hardware are a few of the options to consider.

 It is important to have the builder and designer involved right from the start.
-Your engagement with this level of expertise will ensure you get the performance you are aiming for and that thermal integrity is not compromised through lack of understanding or inexperience in this level of construction.
+Your engagement with this level of expertise will ensure you get superior performance and that thermal integrity is not compromised through lack of understanding or inexperience in this level of construction.